jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 ***Project Start time: 11 Dec 2018, Latest updated time: 9 Dec.
 2019***

- ***More papers about GNN models and their applications will come from AAAI2020 ....
-We are waiting for the paper to be released.***
+ ***More papers about GNN models and their applications will come from AAAI2020, ICLR2020 ....
+We are waiting for more paper to be released.***

 ## Survey papers: